 Although being familiar with the credit card transaction process may not seem useful to the average consumer, it provides valuable insight into the inner-workings of modern commerce as well as the prices we ultimately pay at the register.
 What’s more, knowledge of the credit card transaction process is extremely important for small business owners since payment processing represents one of the biggest costs that merchants must confront.
-Below, we provide a cross-sectional perspective of the process that takes place with every swipe — from the participants to getting approved or declined.

 Stage 1: Authorization